2005 Pearl Harbor Day Proclamation

 NOW, THEREFORE, I, GEORGE W. BUSH, President of the United States

-of America, do hereby proclaim December 7, 2003, as National
+of America, do hereby proclaim December 7, 2005, as National Pearl

-Pearl Harbor Remembrance Day.
-I encourage all Americans to
+Harbor Remembrance Day.
+I encourage all Americans to observe this

-observe this solemn occasion with appropriate ceremonies and
+solemn occasion with appropriate ceremonies and activities.
+I urge

-groups, and individuals to fly the flag of the United States at
+individuals to fly the flag of the United States at half-staff this

-half-staff this December 7 in honor of those who died as a result
+December 7 in honor of those who died as a result of their service

-IN WITNESS WHEREOF, I have hereunto set my hand this fifth day of
+IN WITNESS WHEREOF, I have hereunto set my hand this twenty eighth

-December, in the year of our Lord two thousand three, and of the
+day of November, in the year of our Lord two thousand five, and of

-Independence of the United States of America the two hundred and
+the Independence of the United States of America the two hundred

 GEORGE W. BUSH